New hitches hold up DR Congo crisis deal - Nigeria Today

 New hitches hold up DR Congo crisis deal

-Fresh problems held up efforts by the Catholic Church to unveil a deal on Saturday for ending the political crisis in Democratic Republic of Congo (DRC), a mediator said.
+Fresh problems held up efforts by the Catholic Church to forge a deal on Saturday for ending the political crisis in Democratic Republic of Congo (DRC).

-“The agreement is ready, but this morning all the groups came with new demands for details to be included in the accord, which is delaying the signing ceremony,” the source, speaking on condition of anonymity, said.
+“The agreement is ready, but this morning all the groups came with new demands for details to be included in the accord,” said a church mediator who spoke on condition of anonymity.

-The negotiations, launched on December 8, are taking place under the aegis of the influential Catholic Church, which had initially set Christmas Day as a deadline for a deal.
+After hours of talks, frustrated negotiators warned they could end their mediation if there were no breakthrough on Saturday.

-Representatives from both sides met on Saturday at the headquarters of Congo National Episcopal Conference (CENCO).
+Launched on December 8, the negotiations are taking place under the aegis of the influential Catholic Church, which had initially set Christmas Day as a deadline for a deal.

-On Saturday, CENCO president Marcel Utembi said the two sides “are on the verge of concluding an accord.”
+On Friday, the president of the Congo National Episcopal Conference (CENCO), Marcel Utembi, declared the two sides “are on the verge of concluding an accord.”

 “The various delegates have reached agreement on the points where divergences lay,” he said, adding that the pact “is set to be signed tomorrow morning”.

-The vote was supposed to be organised in 2016.
-The government had previously said it was impossible for it to be held before April 2018.
+The vote was supposed to be organised in 2016, before Kabila’s mandate ended this month.

 The draft deal also guarantees that Kabila will not seek a third mandate and lays the groundwork for a “national transition council” charged with carrying out the agreement.